-Under the Annual Incentive Plan, eligible NEOs have the opportunity each year to designate a portion of their annual incentive award to be received as an equity award under our equity compensation plan, called stock leverage opportunity, or SLO, awards.
+Under the Annual Incentive Plan (AIP), eligible NEOs have the opportunity to designate a portion of their annual incentive award to be received as an equity award under our equity compensation plan, called stock leverage opportunity, or SLO, awards.
 The portion to be denominated in SLO awards, in increments of 25% of the annual incentive award, may be given a premium to be determined by the Compensation Committee each year.
-The stock price used to calculate the number of shares that can be earned is the average closing price of Sealed Air stock for the first 15 trading days of the performance year (\$45.46 for 2021).
+The stock price used to calculate the number of shares that can be earned is the average closing price of Sealed Air stock for the first 15 trading days of the performance year (\$66.82 for 2022).
 The value of the SLO award incorporates changes in stock price during the performance year to determine the number of RSUs granted.

-Once the amount of the earned annual incentive award has been determined for each NEO following the end of the year, the cash portion is paid out thereafter, and the SLO award is provided in the form of an award of restricted stock or RSUs under our equity compensation plan with an additional two-year restriction period.
-The Compensation Committee believes that SLO awards provide an additional means to align the interests of our NEOs with those of our stockholders in a manner tied to our annual financial performance.
+Once the amount of the earned annual incentive award has been determined following the end of the year, the cash portion is paid out thereafter, and the SLO award is provided in the form of an award of restricted stock or RSUs under our equity compensation plan with an additional two-year restriction period.
+The Compensation Committee believes that SLO awards provide an additional means to align the interests of our NEOs with those of our stockholders in a manner tied to our financial performance which also reflects the investment that the NEO is making in SEE's future.